 Talon is a mineral exploration company focused on the exploration and development of the Tamarack Project in Minnesota, USA (which is comprised of the Tamarack North Project and the Tamarack South Project).
+The Company, through Talon USA, holds an 18.45% interest in the Tamarack Project.

 As of the date hereof, the Company's only material property is the Tamarack North Project.